shuyunli23/IntelliFlow/README.md

 ```bash
 docker-compose up -d
 ```
-On the first run, this command will automatically create the database, user, and initialize the tables and extensions according to `init.sql`.
+On the first run, this command will automatically download the image, create the database, and initialize the tables and extensions according to `init.sql`.

 ### 4. Install Dependencies
 It is highly recommended to use a virtual environment.